isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 to subnets that are using SFLQ allocation.

-The fundamental difference between the FLQ and SFLQ Allocators is that SFLQ allocation stores the SLFQ data centrally in the lease back end rather than locally in Kea server memory.
+The fundamental difference between the FLQ and SFLQ Allocators is that SFLQ allocation stores the SFLQ data centrally in the lease back end rather than locally in Kea server memory.
 This allows it be shared between servers such that they all have the same understanding of current lease state.
 It also means that once created the SFLQ data is persistent and therefore does not have to